Jamie, 51, checked in with us this week:

 “I’m awake 2-3 times each night, thrashing in sweaty clothes and sheets.
 It’s disgusting.
 And then I get chilled just a few minutes later, so I’m looking for the blankets I’ve thrown off, which wakes me up even more… cue the irritability.

 “With all this heat, I’d hoped that at least some calories would get burned and I’d be losing some weight.
 Mmmmm… no. Definitely not the case.”
 I need help beating hot flashes...

 What Jamie mentioned about her temperatures rising... ahem, sparked… a curiosity about heat that led us to research do hot flashes raise your temperature.

-In the Journal of Applied Physiology, body temperatures were measured before, during, and after hot flashes in a menopausal woman.
+In the National Library of Medicine, body temperatures were measured before, during, and after hot flashes in a menopausal woman.
 It was surprising to us that the findings shared that internal body temperatures actually fell after each hot flash.

 “Where sweating occurred, the skin temperature fell during the flash and rose after it.
 Finger and toe temperatures always showed a sharp rise at the onset of a flash with a slower fall after the flash.
 Only the cheeks showed additional temperature rises; maximum, 0.7 degrees C.”

 Another element that was measured was the heartbeat.
 Is anyone going to be surprised at its acceleration during a hot flash

 “The heart accelerated 13% at the onset of the flash but slowed immediately thereafter.
 The flash interval was sharply demarcated by undulations in the ECG baseline.”

 Another study shared that core body temperature is lower in post-menopausal women than pre-menopausal women.
 It went on to note that this finding has potential implications for energy metabolism and midlife weight gain.